 4 UE’s Internet Application processing performance

 It is expected that an embedded client application can be installed on the UE.
-This is considered the default mode of testing as it provides an accurate simulation of real life usage
+This is considered the default mode of testing as it provides an accurate simulation of real life usage.

 Below is a proposed structure of the new 5G NR UE supporting Network Slicing measurement section(s):